s7u512/NSSO-77-SAS/README.md

 NSSO provides the data for different aspects such as demographic information, cost of cultivation etc. in different blocks.

 Using the provided documentation, the unit-level data is read into data frames, which can be manipulated, exported, and merged.
-(To do this, I have prepared some lists based on the documentation to be used in the calculations.
+(To do this, I have prepared some lists for use in calculations, based on the documentation.
 These files are uploaded here along with the scripts.
 Nonetheless it is recommended that a beginner learns to prepare such files themselves by going through the documentation.)

 ### 2.2 Estimation